-Why do we ask our suppliers to sign the form?
+Why do we ask all of our brands to sign the cruelty-free declaration?

-Why do we ask officially cruelty-free accredited businesses to sign it?
+Why do we even ask officially cruelty-free accredited brands to sign the form?

-1) We want to send a clear message to our customers that every single company on our site has signed the form and agreed to all of its statements.
+3) We want to send a clear message to you - our customers - that every single company you see on our site has agreed to the aforementioned statements, and that we take animal testing seriously.

 What if a company we work with stops being cruelty-free?

 If we stock a brand that can no longer be classified as cruelty-free according to our cruelty-free declaration form, then we will simply remove their products from our website as soon as we find out, no ifs or buts.
-We will also, obviously, not purchase any more products from that company again, unless they comply with the form again in the future.
+We will also not purchase any more products from that company again, unless they comply with the form again in the future.

 To be extra safe, we get our suppliers to review and re-sign the document on an annual basis to help ensure that we don't miss anything.

 Why do we include a clause about parent companies?